GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

 ## What's next

-To generate Deployment Manager templates for your VM product, see the guide for [Creating your deployment package](https://cloud.google.com/marketplace/docs/partners/vm/create-deployment-package).
+See [Creating your deployment package](https://cloud.google.com/marketplace/docs/partners/vm/create-deployment-package) to learn how to learn how to generate Deployment Manager templates for your VM product.